cilium/cilium/Documentation/policy/language.rst

 cluster (including host networking pods).
 This traffic may be allowed using labels, services or entities -based policies as described above.

+When CIDR policies are applied, the identity generated is local to each node.
+In other words, the identity may not be the same for the same CIDR policy across two nodes.
+Additionally, CIDR identities are not included within the numerical identities range (256 - 2^16 -1), as it is stored separately inside the Agent.

 .. note::

    When running Cilium on Linux 4.10 or earlier, there are :ref:`cidr_limitations`.